IB English / English Literature

 The Basics

-The Extended Essay is externally assessed and, combined with your grades for Theory of Knowledge and fulfilled CAS requirements, contributes up to three points to your total score for the IBDP Diploma.
+The Extended Essay is externally assessed and, combined with your grades for Theory of Knowledge, contributing up to three points to your total score for the IBDP Diploma.
 It is a 4000 word piece of formal academic writing accompanied by a reflection form of 500 words.
 Students are expected to conduct independent research into a topic they have chosen themselves, imitating the thesis-writing process at university.
 You will also receive guidance from a supervisor who specialises in your chosen subject, and will have three mandatory reflection sessions with them.
 Click here for more on the general specifications of the Extended Essay.

 For English A, there are three categories of EE you can choose from.
 All three are meant to promote advanced research, writing skills, intellectual discovery, and personal creativity.